wri-china/SPAM-China-1km/README.md

 - `excel`: Folder to store Excel files. you can change through "dir_prodxls": "./excel/" in `InitialConfig.py`
 - `out`: Output folder for results.you can change through  "dir_output": "./out/" in `InitialConfig.py`
 - `shp`: Contains `SPAMChina1km` shapefiles for cliping study area. you can change through  "dir_provshp": "./shp/" in `InitialConfig.py`
-- `data`: Contains `SPAM` data, you can download from .you can change through  "dir_prodtif": "./data/spam2010v2r0_global_prod.geotiff/" in `InitialConfig.py`
+- `data`: Contains `SPAM` data, you can download from .you can change through  "dir_prodtif": "./data/spam2010v2r0_global_prod.geotiff/" in `InitialConfig.py`, you can download SPAM origin dataset from [AWS link](https://china-data-team-bucket-public.s3.cn-northwest-1.amazonaws.com.cn/SPAM_crops/data/spam2010v2r0_global_prod.geotiff.zip), you can download first,and unzip the file into ./data/

 ## Crop Types and Technologies